02.06.26

 After signing up, these plans function the same way as others: Postpaid plans are billed at the end of the cycle, and you may be on the hook for surprise charges if someone uses extra services.
 Prepaid plans bill up front, so you’re safe from extra charges unless you choose to buy extras like a data top-up.

-Quite a few phone plans offer talk, text and sometimes data use in Canada and Mexico.
+Quite a few domestic phone plans offer talk, text and sometimes data use in Canada and Mexico.
 If your travel typically keeps you in the U.S. and its close neighbors, one of these plans will cover your needs without extra cost.
-A few plans have an even broader footprint; for example, AT&T’s Unlimited Premium PL offers roaming in Canda, Mexico and 20 Latin American countries.
+A few plans have an even broader footprint; for example, AT&T’s Unlimited Premium PL offers roaming in Canada, Mexico and 20 Latin American countries.

 If your phone is not locked to a specific carrier, an easy and economical option is to buy an international SIM card covering your destination.
 The increasing prevalence of dual-SIM and eSIM phones has made this a convenient approach.
 You simply choose the best international SIM for your situation, then activate the SIM when you arrive so you can use cellular networks in the country or region you’re visiting without paying extra to your existing provider.